Mikkizy/MuzzChat/README.md

 A modern Android chat application built with Jetpack Compose, following Clean Architecture principles and Android development best practices.
 This application demonstrates a real-time messaging interface with user switching capabilities, message read status indicators, and proper message grouping.

+**Note**: The "master" branch works similarly to the "toggleUser" branch for switching between users, while the "auto-reply-impl" branch simulates automatic responses.

 ## 📱 Features

 - **Real-time Messaging**: Send and receive messages with immediate UI updates